-Students enrolling for their first semester of college report to the New Student Center for advisement.
-Advisors in the New Student Center help students register for their first semester courses.
+Students enrolling for their first semester of college report to First Semester Advisement.
+Advisors in the First Semester Advisement center help students register for their first semester courses.
 Students enrolling for their second semester and beyond must consult advisors in their major department to choose appropriate courses, and then must register for classes online on CUNYfirst.